appspell/ShaderView/README.md

 `updateContinuously` -  should we render the view each frame (default is "false")

-`fps` - At what framerate should the shader be drawn if updateContinuously set to true
+`fps` - At what framerate should the shader be drawn if updateContinuously set to true (0 or below means as quickly as the device can handle)

 `debugMode` - enable or disable debug logs